-Intrinsically disordered regions (IDRs), are ubiquitous stretches of protein that do not adopt a stable structure, are a major class of protein structure found in all living organisms and viruses, and, are predicted to be present in around a third of eukaryotic proteins.
+Intrinsically disordered regions (IDRs) are ubiquitous stretches of protein that do not adopt a stable structure, are a major class of protein structure found in all living organisms and viruses, and are predicted to be present in around a third of eukaryotic proteins.

-This programme of research focuses on a specific system of IDRs that regulate a range of vital cellular functions through a common factor, the protein kinase Aurora-A. Each IDR in this system achieves a distinct function by localizing Aurora-A to a different subcellular compartment, regulating its catalytic activity, and forming a multivalent complex that brings additional components of the relevant pathway into kinase proximity.
+This research programme focuses on a specific system of IDRs that regulate a range of vital cellular functions through a common factor, the protein kinase Aurora-A. Each IDR in this system achieves a distinct function by localizing Aurora-A to a different subcellular compartment, regulating its catalytic activity, and forming a multivalent complex that brings additional components of the relevant pathway into kinase proximity.
 Our goals are to ascertain how different IDR partners bind Aurora-A’s surface, how the structure and dynamics of IDRs alter upon Aurora-A interaction, and how the properties of the IDRs and their interactions relate to the dynamics of Aurora-A localisation and activation in cells.
 Contextualizing molecular mechanisms within the framework of Aurora-A’s interactome to understand functional outcome, will allow us to:

 - Assign IDR-dependent PPIs of Aurora-A to a functional outcome, leading to new methods for mechanistically precise interventions to disrupt them.

 - Design and generate IDR-specific chemical and biological tools to dissect complex cellular mechanisms.